 It has garnered a substantial user base that includes a wide spectrum of NHS entities, such as NHS Trusts, Clinical Commissioning Groups (CCGs), Cancer Alliances, Sustainability and Transformational Partnerships (STPs), Integrated Care Systems (ICSs), Integrated Care Providers (ICPs), NHS England and Improvement, Health Education England (HEE), and NHS Professionals.

-One of PM3’s distinctive features is its partitioning capability, allowing multiple NHS organizations to operate seamlessly on a single standard instance.
+One of PM3’s distinctive features is its partitioning capability, allowing multiple NHS organisations to operate seamlessly on a single standard instance.

 This enables cross-programme collaboration while maintaining data privacy, a crucial consideration within the NHS framework.